Modern Slavery Statement

 Organisational structure

-approximately 32,000 based in the UK and Overseas.
-The average head counts are approximately 3,000 employees across the University Group including its subsidiaries.
+The University’s core business purpose is teaching, learning and research and has a student population of approximately 31,755 based in the UK and Overseas.
+The total head count is approximately 2,718 employees across the University Group including its subsidiaries.
+In the financial year 2023/2024, group turnover was c£219m.

 The University has its main campus in Derby with a large University presence right across the city of Derby and both higher and further education provided in Buxton, Leek, and Chesterfield.
+The University also has the following academic Colleges:

-There are ties to many major employers and public service providers in Derby, Derbyshire, and Staffordshire.
+There are ties to major employers and public service providers in Derby, Derbyshire, and Staffordshire.
 In addition, there are partnership arrangements in place with both UK and overseas education institutions.
-In the financial year 2022/2023, Group turnover was c£210m.

 Our policies

-Sustainability, Environmental, Fairtrade and National Minimum Wage issues and is specifically referenced in our Procurement Policy dated January 2023.
+The University’s approach to addressing modern slavery is embedded in all relevant University policies including Fairtrade and National Minimum Wage issues and is specifically referenced in our Procurement Policy dated January 2023 and our Procurement Strategy launched February 2024.

 Our Supply Chains and Tendering Approach

-The University of Derby is committed to conducting its business in a socially responsible and sustainable way and to support this the Procurement team manage the on-boarding of suppliers in which a due diligence exercise is undertaken for suppliers wishing to trade with the University Group.
+We continue to operate our practices and due diligence in relation to mitigating and managing the risk of modern slavery in our supply chains.
+To support this the Procurement team, maintain checks by engaging with key strategic suppliers and manage the on-boarding of new suppliers in which a due diligence exercise is undertaken for providers wishing to trade with the University Group.

 The Group works with a diverse range of suppliers, all of whom have to agree and sign up to our Supplier Code of Conduct.